ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-6-ssl-vpn-client.hidden.md

 1. Enable SSL VPN access for your account
 2. Set the SSL VPN password
-3. Login to the VPN
+3. Log into the VPN

 Once connected, validate connectivity by pinging the vCenter IP and/or opening the vCenter console: